rodruizronald/t4t-frontend/src/shared/utils/README.md

 # React Logger

-A comprehensive logging solution for React applications built on top of Winston, with support for external log aggregation services.
+A comprehensive logging solution for React applications built on top of Pino (browser-compatible), with support for external log aggregation services.

 ## Features